Table of Contents

 Configuring the RTC clock on a Yodeck player

-To use the RTC module with Yodeck, in the monitor settings:
+To use the RTC module with Yodeck, in the screen settings:

 yodeck_run_custom_script=IyEvYmluL2Jhc2gKaWYgISBncmVwICdeaHdjbG9jayAtcycgL2V0Yy9yYy5sb2NhbDsgdGhlbgogICAgc2VkIC1pICdzL15leGl0IDAvaHdjbG9jayAtc1xuZXhpdCAwL2cnIC9ldGMvcmMubG9jYWwKZmkK